 The Master of Public Administration (MPA) degree offered by the Department of Political Science and Public Affairs serves students interested in careers in the public and nonprofit sectors.
 Ranked #17 in the country for nonprofit management by U.S. News & World Report, the program is accredited by NASPAA.
 As part of that process, our New Jersey based department goes through a rigorous self-study process where every aspect of the program is critically examined.
 View the self study report »

 Our MPA prepares students for leadership roles in a variety of public service settings - from executive director of a homeless shelter, to program director for an NGO fighting AIDS in Africa, to business manager of a local municipality, to chief of staff for a U.S. Senator.
 We are dedicated to helping each student find the career that fits him or her best and we pride ourselves on bringing academic theory into practice.
-Course schedules are convenient for working students, and the program is offered year-round - including summers and weekends.
+Course schedules are convenient for working students, and the program is offered year-round on campus and online - including summers and weekends.

 By the Numbers